Yes, bankruptcy will stop a New Jersey Sheriff Sale in most instances.

 It doesn’t matter if a chapter 7 bankruptcy is filed or a chapter 13 bankruptcy is filled.
 What matters is that the automatic stay applies to the bankruptcy that was filed and that the sheriff was given the number prior to the auction.
 If you do not tell the sheriff about the bankruptcy, they will go forward with the sale, however, you may be able to have the sale vacated.
 Talk to an attorney if you find your self in this situation as if you go forward the wrong way the sale will not be vacated.

-A New Jersey Sheriff Sale may be the last chance to save your home.
+Even after A New Jersey Sheriff Sale there may be a “last chance” to save your home.

 Even after a sheriff sale in you are allowed 10 days to pay off your home through the sheriff, This is called redeeming the property.
 If you file a chapter 13 bankruptcy you can extend the redemption period to 60 days.
 However, if you cannot redeem your property from the sheriff the next step by the purchaser at auction or the bank will be to evict you.
 If you are renting a foreclosed property that is sold at a sheriff sale you have additional rights than a homeowner.

-New Jersey Sheriffs do have the discretion to grant more than 28 days as adjournments.
-Technically you can get two 14-day adjournments.
+New Jersey Sheriffs have the discretion to grant 60 days as adjournments.
+Technically you can get two 30-day adjournments, how ever in practice sheriffs grant 28 days as the sheriff auctions are held on the same days of the week for 56 days total.
 Most times people ask for both at the same time.
-If you have exhausted your2 adjournments, and need more time, there are two alternatives, but neither is guaranteed to be granted.
+If you have exhausted your two adjournments, and need more time, there are two alternatives, but neither is guaranteed to be granted.

 - You can ask your lender to adjourn the sale.
 In certain cases, such as if a sale of the property is pending or if a loan modification is likely to be granted your bank may actually give you the time.